DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 We should have a `dovah::tes::file` class which holds and "owns" the mapped file, and then all the various "loaders" should act like views into this single authoritative file object.

-Some specific ideas, written down on 4/28/2024:
+Some specific ideas, first written down on 4/28/2024:

 * **`dovah::tes::file`** as a single TES file, with ownership of a mapped view, and with known information pulled from the header and stored as members.
 It should not contain or require an owning `file_load_order`.
 There should not be any functions for actually reading data from the mapped view (e.g. `read` and `unchecked_read`), nor should there be any other "stream" fields like a "current position."
 Outside code (e.g. `form_stub`s; load processes; etc.) would create a `file_view` (see below) to perform reads.